 And that’s where we find those characters in The Anomaly Problem.
 They’re now life-hardened thirty-somethings.
 Just like me.

 Before I sat down to write the novel, I rewrote that old screenplay as a short story.
 This served to figure out the tone of the novel, and neatly tells the characters’ backstories.
-Maybe I’ll share that some day.
-For now, check out some more of the art created for the graphic novel, posted below.
+You can read the story here.
+And check out some more of the art created for the graphic novel, posted below.
 Click the images for bigger versions.
 Again, these images are the artist’s interpretations of my words, and not the other way around.

 The Anomaly Problem is now available for Kindle devices/apps and in paperback.
 Get it here.